jarrensan/tp/docs/DeveloperGuide.md

 **MSS**

-1. Student Care Supervisor requests to delete a student using the index.
+1. Student Care Supervisor requests to delete a student's information.
 2. CareContacts deletes the student.
 3. CareContacts displays a deletion success message.